KrsnaAleti/KrsnaAleti/README.md

 # Hey there 👋, I'm Krishna Aleti
-✨ Driven to transform data into meaningful insights and innovative ideas into real-world impact.
+✨ Driven to transform data into meaningful insights and innovative ideas into real-world impact

 <!--
 **KrsnaAleti/KrsnaAleti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.